 4 Tips to Make Agile DevSecOps a Reality

-DevSecOps is helping us build more secure applications and platforms, building on the past successes of Agile development and DevOps to infuse security at every step of the development process.
-A shift-left in security mindset and practices means that vulnerabilities are addressed earlier, leading to shorter release cycles and higher efficiency overall.
+DevSecOps is helping us build more secure applications and platforms while building on the past successes of Agile development and DevOps to infuse security at every step of the development process.
+A shift left in security mindset and practices means that vulnerabilities are addressed earlier, leading to shorter release cycles and higher efficiency overall.
 But are the teams themselves practicing Agile DevSecOps orchestration?

 Explore how to improve your DevSecOps orchestration and automation with ArmorCode

-1. Define Agile DevSecOps values, practices, and collaboration
+1. Define Agile DevSecOps values, practices, & collaboration

 No matter which style of Agile you’re following, it’s necessary to define the elements from the Agile framework that you’ll incorporate into workflows.
-Values and principles of operation can be modified from the Agile Manifesto to suit a DevSecOps perspective, whereas for the practices themselves, they can track more closely with a particular methodology.
-For many teams this means Scrum meetings, sprints, stories, and retrospectives.
+Values and principles of operation can be modified from the Agile Manifesto to suit a DevSecOps perspective, whereas the practices themselves can be tracked more closely with a particular methodology.
+For many teams, this means Scrum meetings, sprints, stories, and retrospectives.
 For others, it’s a looser style, with daily and weekly stand-ups.

 These three areas of guidelines are as much of a must for DevSecOps Agile teams as they are for Agile developers and DevOps teams.